Selenium UI Load Guide

 });

-Create the driver in WithInit for reuse or inside the step when each iteration should own its browser lifecycle.
+Create the driver in WithInit for reuse or inside the step when each iteration must own its own browser lifecycle.

-Dispose the driver in WithClean or a finally block so browsers do not accumulate between iterations.
+Always stop the browser in WithClean or finally so stale browser processes do not accumulate.